axtk/react-keenrouter/README.md

             <footer>
                 <hr/>
                 <button onClick={() => {
-                    // `route` can be handy for direct manipulation
+                    // `route` has a `window.location`-like API and can
-                    // of the location
+                    // be handy for direct manipulation of the location route.assign(AppRoute.HOME);
-                    route.assign(AppRoute.HOME);
                 }}>
                     Home